Is Travel Insurance Worth It? Here’s How to Decide

 Travel insurance is a type of policy that protects you against certain financial risks while traveling.
-This can include anything from delayed luggage to a last-minute trip cancellation or a medical emergency.
+This can include anything from lost luggage to a last-minute trip cancellation or a medical emergency.

-You can purchase travel insurance from several different companies.
-You’ll need to file a claim with the travel insurance company to receive compensation.
-This usually involves submitting documentation to the insurer so it can verify what happened and reimburse you for your covered losses.
+You can purchase policies from several different travel insurance companies.
+You’ll need to file a claim with the company to receive compensation.
+This usually involves submitting documentation so the insurer can verify what happened and reimburse you for your covered losses.

 Most companies let you file a claim online or over the phone.

 Trip insurance doesn’t cover everything, though.
-Most policies only cover the specific situations, events and losses spelled out in your plan — and only under certain circumstances.
+Most policies only cover the specific situations, events and losses spelled out in your policy — and only under certain circumstances.

 Types of Travel Insurance

 Travel insurance covers a number of risks.
-Some you may have thought of, such as flight cancellations and lost bags.
-But it can also cover less-obvious scenarios, such as medical and evacuation expenses.
+Some you may have thought of, such as canceled flights and lost bags.
+But it can also cover less-obvious scenarios, such as medical bills and evacuation expenses.

-Before we dive into cost, let’s take a look at the most common options you can buy individually or as part of a comprehensive plan.
+Before we dive into cost, let’s take a look at the most common travel insurance policy types.

 Delayed or Lost Baggage

-Luggage insurance won’t get your bags back to you any faster, but it will reimburse you for the money you spend buying replacement clothing, toiletries and medication.
+Luggage insurance won’t get your bags back any faster, but it will reimburse you for the money you spend buying replacement clothing, toiletries and medication.

 Trip Cancellation or Interruption